 Delay Navigator

-Delay navigator is a screen that helps you "navigate" the complicated web of your schedule dependencies and help you figure out why something is late easily & hassle free.
+Delay navigator is a screen that helps you "navigate" the complicated web of your schedule dependencies and assists you in figuring out why something is late easily & hassle free.

 - Select an activity